ZhijianZhou01/BioAider/Update_record.md

 + Added options for nucleotide, codon and amino acid in the Linked mode of <b>"Mutation Analysis"</b>.

-+ For codon data, add the output result that can be used to draw mutant lollipops in <b>"Mutation Analysis"</b>.
++ For codon data, add the output result in <b>"Mutation Analysis"</b> that can be used to draw mutant lollipops.

++ Support multiple opening of the same pop-up window to run multiple data at the same time.

-+ Graphical some classic character-interface programs (plug-in form)
++ Provide graphical interfaces for some classic command-line  programs
-  + Add the graphical interface for <b>IQ-Tree, MrBayes, ModelFinder</b>, to make them quick and easy to use.
+  + Provide the graphical interfaces for [IQ-Tree](https://academic.oup.com/mbe/article/37/5/1530/5721363), [MrBayes](https://nbisweden.github.io/MrBayes/index.html) and [ModelFinder](https://www.nature.com/articles/nmeth.4285) softwares, to make them easy to use.
+These tools are loaded as plugins at the user's choice in BioAider.
+Thanks to development teams of these classic softwares.
   + Added conversion tool of model parameter, and easily prepare model-files for IQ-Tree and MrBayes When the sequence data is partitioned.

-  + <b>Blast management platform</b>.
+  + Provide a graphical interface for [Blast](https://pubmed.ncbi.nlm.nih.gov/2231712/).
+The Blast program is loaded as plugin at the user's choice in BioAider.
 Greatly simplify library construction and sequence alignment, and provide convenient management of multiple databases.
+Thanks to development team of Blast software.

 + Provides an <b>efficient electronic-lab-notebook</b> to support recording experiments and managing them.